jakemco/tartlet/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO Features:

+* Clobber Checks:

+	* **compress** - Make sure that the target archive doesn't already exist before creating the file.

+	* **extract** - Make sure that the files in the tarball don't already exist in the output directory.

+* Multiple Extract:

+	Allow a list of files to extract, and extract all of them into separate directories